 Secondly, your employer wants you to make sure the company data is safely stored behind a wall of protection, which is offered by the VPN.
 You can only access the data from a managed IP address by your employer which ensure a managed online environment.
 Everyone trying to enter that managed environment will get noticed by the IT nerds (no offence brothers) at the office and potentially blocked if they aren’t able to prove they are employee.
 Effectively blocking them in reaching/stealing sensitive business information.
 You can of course also apply this practice to your own netwerk at home.
 But that is a story about IT security rather than masking your online DNA profile.

 Why you want a VPN;

 - You can access blocked sources or websites from countries that restrict their Internet usage like China or Russia, as you’ll just select a country that has less censorship online as your source of origin.

-- You can view episodes of your favorite series that aren’t available in your country on Netflix, by just selecting a country via your VPN that does have them.
+- You can view episodes of your favorite series that aren’t available in your country on Netflix, by selecting a country via your VPN that does have them in the inventory.